-It seems that there is a natural disaster happening all the time.
+It seems that natural disasters happen all the time.

-The most recent has been Hurricane Florence that hit the east coast pretty hard.
+The most recent has been Hurricane Florence which hit the East Coast pretty hard.
 Disaster victims rely on help from all of us.

-However, if you want to help, make sure your charity donation goes to a credible organization.
+However, if you want to help, ensure your charity donation goes to a credible organization.

 The most practical way is often through financial donations.

 However, as responsible citizens and business owners, we need to be diligent to make sure that our donations – to any type of relief effort – truly make it to the people who are hurting the most.

 For whatever reason, some people and organizations prey on the generosity of the masses – and take advantage of the tenderhearted who just want to do something to help.